IUREDCap/redcap-etl/docs/SoftwareArchitecture.md

 **RedCapEtl** is the main class and starting point for the ETL (Extract Transform Load) process.
-An instance of it is created by the redcap_etl.php script that is used to run the ETL process manually or from a cron job, and by web scripts that are generated to handle REDCap DETs (Data Entry Triggers).
+An instance of it is created by the redcap_etl.php script that is used to run the ETL process manually or from a cron job.
 <br />

 ![Main REDCap-ETL Classes](redcap-etl-classes.png)